jeffcheung115231/jeffcheung115231/README.md

 Hi, I am Jeff, a driven and enthusiastic Data Engineer learner from Hong Kong with a strong foundation in data analysis, digital marketing, and web development.
 Seeking opportunities to leverage technical skills and contribute to data-driven solutions.

-**Data Analysis & Visualization:**
-Experience in analyzing data, generating reports, and creating dashboards for management.
-Proficient in Tableau and Power BI for data visualization.
+**Expertise:**
+Data Analysis: Experienced in identifying trends, patterns, and insights.
+Dashboard Creation: Proficient in building interactive dashboards using data visualization tools like Tableau, Power BI.
-Proficient in SQL for data querying and manipulation.
+Data Querying & Manipulation: Proficient in SQL for data extraction, cleaning, and transformation.
+Other Tools: Experienced in using Python (Pandas, NumPy, Matplotlib), and Excel.

 ##
   <img src="https://skillicons.dev/icons?i=py,docker,mongo,postgres,mysql,react,aws,azure,gcp,git,figma,linux)" />